The gravitational field

 can be expressed through the scalar potential

-as well as through the vector potential of
+as well as through vector potential of

-the gravitational field as follows:
+gravitational field

 The torsion field depends only on